wallymathieu/visualfsharp/examples/fsconcepts.md

 #  Implementation Status

-* working compiler
+* working compilers for C# and F#
 * separate compilation via trivial attributes recognized on imports, emitted on export.
-* syntax for named concepts, named instance and named concept constraints.
+* C# syntax for named concepts, named instance and named concept constraints.
 * concept parameters must be invariant.
 * extended type argument inference to resolve concepts to instances (simple backchaining, exploiting Roslyn's type unification algorithm to find instantiations).
+* C# operators (+/- etc.) in concepts with extended operator resolution (just sugar, but important sugar).

 Future:
 * Associated types (concepts with abstract type components; compiled to additional parameters).
 * Anonymous concepts, instance and constraints - not convinced this is a good idea for C#.
   * sans names, it's impossible to be explicit when C# type inference fails.
-* C# operators (+/- etc.) in concepts with extended operator resolution (just sugar, but important sugar).
 * Currently, different type instantiations, though all type safe, can produce different semantics.
   * adopt Haskell like restrictions to force coherence; or
   * disambiguate with ad-hoc *betterness* rules.
 * Decidability of constrain solving.
 * Allow & exploit variance (no such thing in Haskell).

-Concepts for F# (allowing constraint inference and propagation like Haskell).

 ---